acmoles/portfolio/portfolio/projects/ecosia.md

 We made impressive progress on our mobile apps with only two developers and a share of my overall capacity as a product designer.
 By mid 2019, with growing user numbers and a renewed strategic focus on mobile, it was time to found a new agile product team with a focus on native apps.
 I took on the role of product manager and team leader, filling in as product designer until we made the necessary hire.
 Over the next three months we added two developers and a designer to the team.

 The primary purpose of Ecosia's native apps is to make searching easy on major platforms.
-Web search resides at the meta or system level, it's one way in which devices augment our brains.
+Web search resides at the meta or system level; it's one way in which devices augment our brains.
 Deep platform knowledge and user empathy were necessary to create search experiences which fit seamlessly into people's daily lives.

 A second aspect of our apps vision is that they connect users with Ecosia's mission.
 In early 2020 we extended our thinking beyond searching and browsing; asking ourselves how we can help users make further incremental changes in their daily lives.